jbuerman/Maritime-Shipping-Competition-AAMAS2025/tournament.md

 5. Accessing parts of the simulation or modifying parts of the simulation including:
    1. the core simulation,
    2. vessels, trades, your competitors or any other parts that are not part of your implemented agents class.

+# Prizes

+The first three teams according to the average tournament ranking will receive a certificate and a cash prize.
+The overall winner will receive £500, the runner-up will receive £300 and the team placing third will receive £100.

+Additionally, the winner of the *most interesting strategy agent* prize will receive £100.

+## Most Interesting Strategy Agent Prize

+Besides the agents' tournament, teams also have the opportunity to receive the most interesting strategy agent prize.
+For this prize we will evaluate the reports that are submitted with the agents as well as the presentations during the competition session.
+We will award this prize after a deliberation by a panel following the presentations.
+Therefore only those teams that present their work are eligible for this prize.
+The most important criterion for the award will be the innovation of the presented strategy.